Jumia Technologies (NYSE:JMIA) Stock Rating Lowered by Zacks Investment Research

-Jumia Technologies (NYSE:JMIA) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Wednesday, Zacks.com reports.
+Jumia Technologies (NYSE:JMIA) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Tuesday, Zacks.com reports.

 According to Zacks, “Jumia Technologies AG provides e-commerce services.
 The Company offers products, which includes dresses, leggings, skirts, polo shirts, belts, watches, sunglasses, health products, beauty products and a range of products for children, among others.
 Jumia Technologies AG is based in Berlin, Germany. “

-Separately, Morgan Stanley boosted their target price on shares of Jumia Technologies from $11.50 to $32.00 and gave the company an “equal weight” rating in a research note on Friday, January 15th.
-Five research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
-Jumia Technologies presently has a consensus rating of “Hold” and a consensus target price of $15.88.
+Separately, Morgan Stanley upped their price target on shares of Jumia Technologies from $11.50 to $32.00 and gave the stock an “equal weight” rating in a research note on Friday, January 15th.
+Five equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
+The stock presently has an average rating of “Hold” and a consensus target price of $32.00.

-Jumia Technologies (NYSE:JMIA) last posted its earnings results on Tuesday, November 10th.
-The company reported ($0.48) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.60) by $0.12.
-The firm had revenue of $39.36 million during the quarter, compared to analyst estimates of $45.98 million.
+Jumia Technologies (NYSE:JMIA) last issued its quarterly earnings results on Tuesday, November 10th.
+The company reported ($0.48) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.60) by $0.12.
+The company had revenue of $39.36 million during the quarter, compared to analyst estimates of $45.98 million.
 Jumia Technologies had a negative net margin of 120.62% and a negative return on equity of 135.39%.
-Equities analysts forecast that Jumia Technologies will post -2.13 earnings per share for the current year.
+Equities research analysts forecast that Jumia Technologies will post -2.13 EPS for the current year.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Evolution Wealth Advisors LLC bought a new stake in shares of Jumia Technologies in the 4th quarter worth approximately $40,000.
-Parallel Advisors LLC acquired a new stake in shares of Jumia Technologies during the fourth quarter valued at approximately $53,000.
-IFP Advisors Inc raised its holdings in shares of Jumia Technologies by 3,632.0% during the fourth quarter.
-IFP Advisors Inc now owns 1,866 shares of the company’s stock valued at $76,000 after acquiring an additional 1,816 shares during the period.
-CenterStar Asset Management LLC acquired a new stake in shares of Jumia Technologies during the fourth quarter valued at approximately $143,000.
-Finally, Altshuler Shaham Ltd acquired a new stake in shares of Jumia Technologies during the third quarter valued at approximately $28,000.
-Institutional investors and hedge funds own 30.27% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Bessemer Group Inc. acquired a new stake in Jumia Technologies during the fourth quarter valued at approximately $26,000.
+US Bancorp DE lifted its stake in Jumia Technologies by 22.3% during the fourth quarter.
+US Bancorp DE now owns 4,823 shares of the company’s stock valued at $195,000 after purchasing an additional 880 shares during the last quarter.
+Evolution Wealth Advisors LLC acquired a new stake in Jumia Technologies during the fourth quarter valued at approximately $40,000.
+Parallel Advisors LLC acquired a new stake in Jumia Technologies during the fourth quarter valued at approximately $53,000.
+Finally, Congress Park Capital LLC lifted its stake in Jumia Technologies by 11.4% during the fourth quarter.
+Congress Park Capital LLC now owns 13,425 shares of the company’s stock valued at $542,000 after purchasing an additional 1,375 shares during the last quarter.
+30.27% of the stock is owned by institutional investors and hedge funds.

 Jumia Technologies AG operates an e-commerce platform in Africa.
 The company's platform consists of marketplace, which connects sellers with consumers; logistics service that enables the shipment and delivery of packages from sellers to consumers; and payment service, which facilitates transactions to participants active on the company's platform in selected markets.